The commercial groundfish integration program: catch monitoring

 The catch monitoring component of the Commercial Groundfish Integration Program (CGIP) provides DFO with accurate information on harvesting practices, catch composition, and location of fishing.
 This information is essential to assess the status of fish stocks and ensure the conservation and long-term sustainability of fish resources.
 The monitoring component of the program consists of two parts: 100% At Sea Monitoring and the Dockside Monitoring Program (DMP).

-100% At Sea Monitoring is accomplished through two methods:
+100% At Sea Monitoring may be accomplished through two methods:

-An electronic monitoring system (EM) is used onboard which captures sensor data and video footage.
+An electronic monitoring system (EM) onboard a vessel to capture sensor data and video footage.
 The system consists of multiple cameras and sensory devices.
 A GPS receiver measures vessel speed, location, and behaviour.
-A hydraulic pressure transducer, and drum rotation sensor monitor the use of fishing gear.
+A hydraulic pressure transducer, and drum rotation sensor monitor the use of fishing gear to identify fishing events.

 - A crucial part of the video footage taken from the cameras onboard is imagery of catch being released back into the water.
-Each fish must be held in front of a measuring board in clear view of the camera, which allows for size verification, and species identification prior to release.
+Measuring boards in clear view of the camera are used for size verification, and species identification prior to release.
 This allows for mortality to be attributed to any catch released of legal-size.

-- The EM system is a less expensive method that can be used by hook and line fisheries.
+- The EM system is a less expensive method that can be used by all commercial groundfish fisheries.
 Data from the system is used to audit logbooks completed by harvesters to ensure that catch is accurately represented.

-The Dockside Monitoring Program is used to further verify retained fish.
+The Dockside Monitoring Program is used to further verify retained fish after every trip.
 Harvesters offload their catch at a designated port in the presence of a dockside validator who identifies the species harvested and counts each piece of fish and also derives a weight estimate.

 The following processes take place for every fishing trip:

-If the harvester logbook passes the audit of 10% of the logbook material, a Groundfish Quota Status Report (QSR) is developed using the logbook as the official catch report.
-The QSR is then sent to the skipper.
+If the harvester logbook passes the audit – ranging from 10% to 25% of the logbook material, depending on vessel type - a Groundfish Quota Status Report (QSR) is developed using the logbook as the official catch report.
+The QSR is then provided to the skipper.

 - Date modified: